loucifer-x/arasaka/README.md

 > **What could happen if this kind of technology falls into the wrong hands?**

 > **What are the societal consequences of this technology?**
+>
+> **So, what's actually possible when surveillance software and hardware are built on a national scale?**

 ---